n0rmski/projectH/README.md

 3. (Contigula) the scripts used to make full MHC region haplotype scaffolds from these contigs

-4. Full alignments for every gene in the MHC region
+4. Full alignments for every gene in the MHC region [alignments]